Completing the picture for the Skolem Problem on order-4 linear recurrence sequences: Acknowledgements

 \section{Acknowledgements}

-The author would like to extend his deepest thanks to Prof.\ Péter Varjú for bringing this problem to his attention, and for his invaluable guidance in the writing of this paper.
+The author would like to thank Prof.\ Péter Varjú for bringing this problem to his attention, and for his guidance in the writing of this paper.
 The author would also like to thank Prof.\ James Worrell for many useful comments.
 Finally, the author is grateful to the reviewers whose detailed comments have substantially improved the quality of the paper.
+The author was supported by EPSRC grant EP/X033813/1.